 Incidents requiring investigation, will be conducted by the Administration Team, Head of Department or Year Level Coordinator.
-Key points of discussion will be document in oneschool as necessary.
+Key points of discussion will be documented in OneSchool as necessary.
 All parent contact will be documented in OneSchool.
-Persistent displays the same minor behaviours may see the student consequences escalated.
-Students across the post compulsory stage of school, may have their enrolment cancelled if despite the school's best efforts the students continues to disengage, not meet the course requirements or refuses to participate in the program of instruction.
+Persistent displays of the same minor behaviours may see the student consequences escalated.
+Students across the post compulsory stage of school, may have their enrolment cancelled if despite the school's best efforts the students continues to disengage, not meet the course requirements, refuses to participate in the program of instruction or fails to meet the attendance targets.